olivierfriard/boris_docs/observations.rst

 Live observation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The observation will start at time 0 (or the current time if you have choosen this option).
+The observation will start at time 0 (or the current time if the **Start from current time** option is enabled).
 The **Start time** of the time interval will not be applied.
 The observation will stop when the **Stop time** will be reached.